Parker, SD Demographics

 A map of Parker's Population by Race

-Of the 486 places in South Dakota, Parker is the 65th most populous.
+Parker is ranked the 62nd most populous place in South Dakota, out of 485 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Parker was ranked the 65th most populous place in the 2020 Census.

 Parker's White Population